cooperrc/stem-education-research-proposal/letter-of-intent.md

 distribute open interactive STEM educational resources _and_ train educators to use the material and build new open educational resources.

+Our aim is to build upon success of Callysto in Canada, the Carpentries globally and OpenScapes in the US to create open and inclusive data science resources for STEM students.
+We will develop new open educational resources, supplement content with best practices, and the teachers train teachers program, and leverage ongoing CanCODE 3.0 funding with Callysto to build international partnerships with 2i2c and other networks.
+Accomplishing these tasks will create new educational resources for STEM students that are more interactive and inclusive.

 4. name, institute, address, telephone, email (PI + co-PIs)

 Ryan C. Cooper